Octet to decuplet electromagnetic transition in a relativistic quark model: Results

 Estimates for the $\Sigma^{*0} \to \gamma \Lambda$ decay width are in the range 150--300 keV, for a large variety of quark models, algebraic models of hadron structure, Skyrme, and soliton models~\cite{Darewych83,Kaxiras85,Warns,Sahoo95,Wagner98,Sharma10,Schat96,Abada96,Haberichter97}.
 Only HB$\chi$PT has a window 252--540 keV~\cite{Butler93a}, while the large $N_c$ limit predicts $336\pm81$ keV~\cite{Lebed11} and may overestimate the result of 300 keV, as well as the QCD sum rules with 409 keV~\cite{Wang09}.
 Our result, 284 keV, underestimates the experimental value from Ref.~\cite{PDG} by 1.2 standard deviations, and also that from Refs.~\cite{Keller11a,Keller11b} by 1.6 standard deviations.

-As for the $\Sigma^{*+} \to \gamma \Sigma^+$ decay width, most of the predictions are in the range 50--110 keV, with a few exceptions: QCD sum rules (150 keV)~\cite{Wang09}, an algebraic model of hadron structure (141 keV)~\cite{Bijker00}, HB$\chi$PT (70--220 keV)~\cite{Butler93a}, and large $N_c$ limit ($140\pm36$ keV)~\cite{Lebed11}.
+As for the $\Sigma^{*+} \to \gamma \Sigma^+$ decay width, most of the predictions are in the range 50--110 keV, with the following exceptions: QCD sum rules (150 keV)~\cite{Wang09}, an algebraic model of hadron structure (141 keV)~\cite{Bijker00}, HB$\chi$PT (70--220 keV)~\cite{Butler93a}, and large $N_c$ limit ($140\pm36$ keV)~\cite{Lebed11}.
 Overall, these estimates are considerably smaller than the experimental result of $250\pm 70$ keV~\cite{Keller11a}, except for HB$\chi$PT~\cite{Butler93a}.
 Our estimate, 82 keV, underestimates the data more than 2.4 standard deviations.

 As for the remaining reactions, no experimental data are available, and the decay widths we have obtained, are comparable with those calculated by the several theoretical models.
 In particular, the $\Xi^{*0} \to \gamma \Xi^0$ decay width is close to the $\Sigma^{*+} \to \gamma \Sigma^+$ result (82 keV versus 101 keV, in our case); the $\Sigma^{*0} \to \gamma \Sigma^0$ decay width (14 keV) is about an order of magnitude smaller than that for $\Sigma^{*+} \to \gamma \Sigma^+$; and the results for $\Sigma^{*-} \to \gamma \Sigma^-$ and $\Xi^{*-} \to \gamma \Xi^-$ are reduced to a few keV (2.6 keV and 3.6 keV, in our case).